Bimectin Injection (Canada)This page contains information on Bimectin Injection for veterinary use.

 Bimectin® Injection should be given only by subcutaneous injection at the recommended dosage level of 200 µg of ivermectin per kg of body weight.
 Each mL contains 10 mg of ivermectin, sufficient to treat 50 kg of body weight (maximum 10 mL per injection site).

 Bimectin® Injection should be given subcutaneously only.
-Inject under the loose skin in front or behind the shoulder.
+Inject in the loose skin in front or behind the shoulder.
 Use of a 16 gauge, 15 to 20 mm (3/4 inch) needle is suggested.
 Use sterile equipment.

 The recommended dose level is 1 mL of Bimectin® Injection per 33 kg body weight (each mL contains 10 mg of ivermectin).
 The recommended route of administration is by subcutaneous injection in the neck.
 The solution may be given with any standard automatic single dose equipment.
 In young pigs, especially those below 16 kg for which less than 0.5 mL of Bimectin® Injection is indicated, dosing accuracy is important.
 The use of a syringe that can accurately deliver as little as 0.1 mL is recommended.
 Use aseptic technique.

 I. Breeding Animals